cheng-hsiang-chiu/ECE6740-CAD/README.md

 ## What is this project about?
 This is a final project of ECE6740-CAD.
 The purpose of this project is to find a variable ordering that results in a minimal number of node sizes of the BDDs.
 Simulated annealing is implemented.
-Users could specify the desired paramenters in main.c and recompile.
+Users could specify the desired paramenters(TEMPERATURE, FRONZEN_TEMPERATURE, DEGRADE, MAX_ITERATION_PER_TEMPERATURE) in main.c and recompile.

 ## Repository structure